 Hanna went on to have a professional career as a freelance dancer for 11 years, working for choreographers Rashpal Singh Bansal, Frauke Requard, Martin Lawrence, Javier de Frutos, Bound to be Theatre, English National Opera and Royal Opera House, she also created her own work with Nadine Maclean for their company Red-i.

-Hanna wanted to continue working with the body in a holistic way which lead her to train as a Clinical Soft Tissue Therapy in 2013 gaining a BTEC Professional Diploma (Level 5) with the Massage Training School which is accredited by the Institute of Sports and Remedial Massage (IRSM).
+In 2013 Hanna went on to train as a Clinical Soft Tissue Therapy gaining a BTEC Professional Diploma (Level 5) with the Massage Training School which is accredited by the Institute of Sports and Remedial Massage (IRSM).
 This has given her an even greater understanding of the body and how it functions and has fed her interest in how massage and exercise can ease pain.
 She strongly feels that the combination of Remedial Massage and Pilates work to complement each other completely.